-This is an article about Vic, the heart of Central Catalonia, and the reasons why to visit the town.
+This is a Vic travel guide, the heart of Central Catalonia, and the reasons why to visit the town and get a very deep Catalan feeling.

-Let’s see our 10 reasons why you should not miss a visit to this town:
+Let’s see our Vic travel guide 10 reasons why you should not miss a visit to this town:

 1. Urban vibe in the inner countryside